 Who will pay for it?

-£26 million in private sector funding has been identified from the development of Nine Elms.
+£26 million in private sector funding has been identified from the development of the Nine Elms opportunity area.
 Further funding options will be explored in tandem with developing a detailed design.

 Does it have planning permission?

 Not at this stage.
-Before submitting any planning applications, the design needs to be developed further and a location finalised and there will be consultation with local residents and businesses, Londoners more widely and other stakeholders.
+Before submitting any planning applications, the design needs to be developed further and a location finalised.
+There will be consultation with local residents and businesses, Londoners more widely and other stakeholders.

 How long will it take to build and when will it be open?

-We are in the early stages of consultation and it is premature to confirm a construction programme or completion date at this time.
+We are in the early stages of consultation and it is premature to confirm an exact construction programme or completion date at this time.

 What are the next steps?